KxSystems/docs-v1/docs/cookbook/file-compression.md

 ## Do I need additional libraries to use algorithm \#3 (snappy)?

 Yes, but they may already be installed on your system, and can be utilized in V3.4 onwards.
-It binds dynamically to <a target="_blank" href="http://google.github.io/snappy">snappy <i class="fa fa-external-link"></i></a>.
+It binds dynamically to [snappy](http://google.github.io/snappy).
 Q will look for the following files on the respective OSs:

 - Windows: snappy.dll
 - OSX: libsnappy.dylib